gnugat/gnugat.github.io/_carew/posts/2014-06-18-learn-sf2-composer-part-1.md

         }
     }

-And run `composer update` to take the changes into account.
+And run the following command to take the changes into account:

+    composer update

 This tells Composer that we're going to follow the [PSR-4](http://www.php-fig.org/psr/psr-4/) standard and that we're going to put